Kathybubbles/EEP135-Casimir-Funk/README.md

 ## Files

 [A] Description of population of interest

-Can be found in our first few slides and also described in our overview above as well
+Can be found in our first slide and also described in our overview above as well

 [A] Dietary Reference Intakes

 In the file named DRI_Function.py

-[A] Data on prices for different foods can be found in all our csv files and refer to nutrientdata.ipynb on how they are made
+[A] Data on prices for different foods

+Can be found in all our csv files and refer to nutrientdata.ipynb on how they are made

-[A] Nutritional content of different foods refer to slides
+[A] Nutritional content of different foods

+In slides 11 - 22

 [A] Solution

-function can be found in nutrientdata.ipynb
+Function can be found in nutrientdata.ipynb

 [B] Is your solution edible?

-shared on edstem and made the food for potluck
+Shared on edstem and made the food for potluck

 [B] Meal Reviews

-included in slides and reviewed during potluck as well
+Included in slides (slide 28) and reviewed during potluck as well

-[B] What is total cost for population of interest? refer to slides
+[B] What is total cost for population of interest?

+On slide 25

 [B] Review of Your Code

-see issues resolved
+See issues resolved

-[B] Review of Another Team's Code see issues created to other teams
+[B] Review of Another Team's Code

+See issues created to other teams

 [A] Presentation

 Recorded and done